Your Pregnancy Options: Parenting, Adoption vs. Abortion?

 Becoming a parent changes everything in your life.
 All of a sudden, this baby is relying on you to care for, love, and protect them.
 The baby becomes the most important thing in your life, and her needs must come before your own.
 Babies may keep you up all night.
 Toddlers will try your patience and take a lot of energy, and then there are sports teams or boy scouts and other activities that take your time and resources.
 Then you get to head into the teenage years.

-Parenting is wonderful and rewarding when you are ready, but it is hard.
+Parenting is one of the most wonderful and rewarding pregnancy options, when you are ready, but it is hard.

 Adoption vs. Abortion – What Does Abortion Mean?